wdporter/i-am-that-vuepress/86-the-unknown-is-the-home-of-the-real/readme.md

 There is something eternal and universal about the transmission of wisdom that is taking place.
 Ten thousand years earlier or later would make no difference — the event itself is timeless.

 **M:**&ensp;Man does not change much over the ages.
 Human problems remain the same and call for the same answers.
-Your being conscious of what you call ‘transmission of wisdom’ shows that wisdom has not yet been transmitted.
+Your being conscious of what you call “transmission of wisdom” shows that wisdom has not yet been transmitted.
 When you have it, you are no longer conscious of it.
 What is really your own you are not conscious of.
 What you are conscious of is neither you nor yours.
 Yours is the power of perception, not what you perceive.
 It is a mistake to take the conscious to be the whole of man.
 Man is the unconscious, the conscious and the super-conscious, but you are not the man.
 Yours is the cinema screen, the light as well as the seeing power, but the picture is not you.

 **Q:**&ensp;Must I search for the *guru*, or shall I stay with whomever I have found?